louisbarclay/nudge/README.md

 ⚠️ Warning: if you use the Unfollower, there is no automated way to refollow everyone and everything.
 However, you can do this manually in Facebook's News Feed Preferences.

-# ⏱ Time Nudger
+# 🌈 Rainbow Timer

 *Shows you how long you spend on addictive sites*

-The Time Nudger is a blue circle that grows (and becomes pink) the longer you spend on an addictive site.
+The Rainbow Timer is a rainbow that grows the longer you spend on an addictive site.

 It helps you see when you're getting sucked in, without disrupting you too much.
-You can still continue using the site while the Time Nudger grows.
+You can still continue using the site while the Rainbow Timer grows.

 ![](docs/img/timenudger.png)

-⚙️ You can: choose the sites the Time Nudger works on; hide the Time Nudger at any point if it's nudging you a little too much; switch off the Time Nudger completely.
+⚙️ You can: choose the sites the Rainbow Timer works on; hide the Rainbow Timer at any point if it's nudging you a little too much; switch off the Rainbow Timer completely.

-💎 Bonus: clicking the Time Nudger's first button will close the current tab and any other tabs of that domain that you have open.
+💎 Bonus: clicking the Rainbow Timer's first button will close the current tab and any other tabs of that domain that you have open.
 Sort of like a nuclear option to get you back on track.

 # 🧻 Scroll Nudger